jasnell/w3-socialwg-activitystreams-conformance/language-set/L3/README.md

 1. Activity Vocabulary Terms are serialized without a prefix (as: or otherwise)
 1. Activity Vocabulary Terms MUST NOT be redefined in the output context (e.g. "http://www.w3.org/ns/activitystreams#displayName" MUST be mapped to "displayName")
 1. @id is identical to input
-1. "displayName" value is "foo" with language "en"
+1. "displayName" is a language map with two values: "foo" with language "en" and "bar" with language "fr"

 ## Parameters